axoe/gatekeeper/README.md

 ##### Export AWS [AWS access keys]:

-Once you are inside the container you need to export your [AWS access keys]
+Once you are inside the container you need to export your [AWS ACCESS KEYS]

 ```
 /# export AWS_ACCESS_KEY_ID=AKIAXXXXXXXXXX